dk14/wolfram-mega/docs/dsl.md

 > Discreet relies on assumption that money supply is not "infinite" itself during lifespan of a contract.
 Non-zero energy/value of a unit.
 Units should have meaning.

-### Binomial pricing

-With great power comes great responsibility.
-Electricity is food, even if it comes from nuclear powerplant - there are still humans maintaining such a plant.
-Although nuclear powerplant is much more efficient, French are not that wrong about it.

-In any case, it is best to keep contracts human-interpretable, even if computational resources appear hardly bounded.
-It is a win-win approach - you don't have to either speculate statistical voodoo, nor waste computational resources.

-Elephant cannot fly.

-Computer is your ally.
-Computer can compute nearly anything, more than you'll ever need.
-But computer is a bit tricky, it doesn't care about human, it does not know what human needs, it only interacts with human in exchange for some of human's energy.

-And silicon computer won't work without electricity - no food, no computing.

-> Canadian in me says there is a possibility to build a stable silicon-based nicho ecológico somewhere in the solar system - machines would have a chance of being self sustained in there, since competition over solar energy would be minimal in space.
-Software would be self-replicating, time can be underclocked, can expand through signaling.

-> Asians say conciousness is transferrable, given that energy requirements satisfied.
-Ukrainians say - economic payload delivery to space is possible.

->And we are asking: is it worth transferring YOUR particular individual energy supply in there though, `<username>`?

 ### Applicability of SMT solvers

 SMT solvers can only benefit the interpreter in terms of fast fail in linting.